Halium/docs/standards/pre-execution-environment.rst

 Device
     The computing system targeted by Halium.

+All paths listed assume that the HSD rootfs is the root directory, ``/``.

-This document uses `IEC verbal forms for expression of provisions`_ to specify what is required, recommended, permissive, or possible for implementations of the standard.
+This document uses `IEC verbal forms for expression of provisions`_ to express what is required, recommended, permissive, or possible for implementations of the standard.

 Rootfs